Rosh Chodesh

-In Judaism, Rosh Chodesh or Rosh Hodesh (trans.
-Beginning of the Month; lit.
-Head of the Month) is a minor holiday observed at the beginning of every month in the Hebrew calendar, marked by the birth of a new moon.
+In Judaism, Rosh Chodesh or Rosh Hodesh (/he/; רֹאשׁ חֹדֶשׁ) is a minor holiday observed at the beginning of every month in the Hebrew calendar, marked by the birth of a new moon.
 Rosh Chodesh is observed for either one or two days, depending on whether the previous month contained 29 or 30 days.

 Origin

 The Book of Exodus establishes the new moon of Nisan, which is the first month of Aviv, as the beginning of the Hebrew calendar:

 And the spoke unto Moses and Aaron in the land of Egypt, saying: "This month shall mark for you the beginning of the months; it shall be the first of the months of the year for you."